-Figure 5: Illustration of the mass balance model for multi-components products
+Figure 5: Illustration of the mass balance model for multi-component products

-11.1.
-Part of the core component of the output produced shall be sourced with a Sustainability Framework claim or should be assessed as compliant with requirements of the Preferred by Nature Due Diligence Standard.
+Requirements Guidance 3.2.1.
+Part of the core component of the output produced shall be Sustainability Framework compliant input.
+Please refer to the definition of 'core component' above.

-11.2.
-A credit account is set up by single site and by product for each type of component processed and claimed.
-Compliant input components shall be credited to the such account within a reasonable timeframe.

-Please refer to the definition of the core component above.
 The core component of the product must be associated with Sustainability Framework verified raw material.

-Other non-core components may also be claimed if they are sourced with a Sustainability Framework claim or verified as compliant with Due Diligence.

-Credit accounts shall be specific to each site and each product processed; e.g. a fruit beverage with strawberries and bananas.
-There is a credit account for strawberries and a credit account for bananas.
+Other non-core components may also be claimed if sourced with a Sustainability Framework claim or verified as compliant according to the due diligence requirements.
+3.2.2.
+A credit account is set up for the single site and by product for each type of component processed and claimed.
+Compliant input components shall be credited to the account upon purchase or reception of the input material.
+Credit accounts shall be specific to each site and each product processed.
+For example, in the case of a fruit beverage with strawberries and bananas, there is a credit account for strawberries and a credit account for bananas.
 Depending on the credits available, the output beverage may be claimed (1) both for strawberries and bananas, (2) only for strawberries or (3) only for bananas.

-11.3.
+3.2.3.
 Recorded credits are valid for a period of one year.
 The available credits on the credit account shall never exceed the volume purchased during the past year, taking the conversion factor into account.

-Credits which were not used for output claims after one year cannot be used anymore.

-If the credit account exceeds the sum of credits that were recorded in the previous year, exceeding credits shall be deducted from the credit account.
+Credits which were not used for output claims after one year expire and cannot be used anymore.
+If the credit account exceeds the sum of credits recorded in the previous year, exceeding credits shall be deducted from the credit account.

-11.4.
-Available output credit quantities are determined by product for each relevant component, taking into account the specified conversion factors.
+Requirements Guidance 3.2.4.
+Available output credit quantities are determined by product for each relevant component, taking into account the specific conversion factors.
 Output credit quantities are deducted from the account when products are sold with a credit claim.
-To maintain the accuracy of the system accuracy, conversion factors are very important in determining the output credits that may be used to sell products claimed.
+3.2.5.
+The exact composition of the final outputs is clearly determined to allow the accurate deduction of output credit in the credit account(s).
+3.2.6.
+The sale of products with a credit claim for one or several components shall only happ after the equivalent volume of claimed and received onsite.